 Options That Will Favor You When You Default on a Personal Loan

 The bank may extend your personal loan tenure if it feels that your financial position is not good and you are having trouble keeping up with the EMI amount.
 However, it will lead to higher interest generation, but you will be relieved from your current situation.
 Furthermore, if you get into the position where you think you can again pay the old EMI, a genuine negotiation with the bank may allow you to prepay the loan early.
 This will save you from the high-interest outgo if the bank does not charge you with any penalty.

 In cases where you are likely to be able to increase cash flow that stabilizes your financial situation, the bank may provide you with a brief pause of a few months, before you can start with repayments again.
 However, the bank may charge you with a penalty for not making the payment on time.

 - One-time Settlement

-If your financial situation is such that you desire to repay the personal loan at one-go, the bank may provide you with one-time settlement option.
+If your financial situation is such that you desire to repay the personal loan in one go, the bank may provide you with a one-time settlement option.
 However, a case-to-case approach will be followed in this situation.
-You would probably have to pay the settlement amount lower than the original amount as the bank may cut-off some additional charges.
+You would probably have to pay the settlement amount lower than the original amount as the bank may cut off some additional charges.
 In case your financial condition is critical, you may require filing for bankruptcy to relieve yourself from further loan commitments.